The Best Wood Chippers Tested in 2023

 There’s a reason wood chippers make frequent appearances in horror films.
 This incredibly dangerous yard tool should only be operated by an experienced user who is sure to take the following safety precautions:

-• Read the manufacturer’s instructions thoroughly before use.
+- Read the manufacturer’s instructions thoroughly before using a wood chipper.

-• When feeding branches into the wood chipper, do not force stubborn branches into the blades.
-Let the chipper pull them in while standing to the side to avoid flying debris.
+- When users are feeding branches into the wood chipper, they shouldn’t force stubborn branches into the blades.
+Users will want to let the chipper pull branches in while they stand to the side to avoid flying debris.

-• Users will always want to disconnect the power and the spark plug before performing maintenance to ensure that the wood chipper does not start up while they’re vulnerable to the blades.
+- Users will want to disconnect the power and the spark plug before performing maintenance to ensure that the wood chipper does not start up while they’re vulnerable to the blades.

 The Advantages of Owning a Wood Chipper

 Yard-waste disposal is the greatest benefit of owning a wood chipper.
-Old trees may give out at any time, and yearly trimming is necessary, which can create a substantial pile of wood and yard material to remove.
+Bushes require regular trimming, trees may need pruning, and old trees shed dead branches frequently, which can create a substantial pile of wood and yard material to remove.
 A wood chipper makes it easy to use or dispose of that debris.

 Wood chippers are also a useful tool to reduce the potentially harmful emissions produced by burning chemically treated wood.
 Instead of releasing these toxic fumes and unpleasant odors into the air, wood can be mulched and used to protect plants.